-Spacious, stylish self-catering cottage sleeping 6.
-1 mile from the pretty seaside town of Portrush on the North coast of Ireland.
-We are a new cottage with fantastic 2015 rates!
+Spacious, stylish self-catering cottage sleeping 6, a mile and a half from the pretty seaside town of Portrush on the North coast of Ireland.
+Just released 2016 rates!

 Our traditional-style Irish stone cottage offers easy charm and plenty of luxury.
 Cook up a storm on our country kitchen range or BBQ in the private back garden.
 Relax beside the wood burning stove, or stretch out on the super-size sofas in front of the flat-screen TV in the snug.
 Our master bedroom with ensuite, double and twin rooms all offer comfy duvets, crisp white sheets, towels and amenities.
 No charge for Wifi and utilities and our larder is always stocked with essentials (tea, coffee etc).
 Our fully equipped drying room is ideal for storing and drying clubs, rods, boots and wet suits.
 We are well set up for children of all ages with games, jigsaws, dvds, unbreakable plates and cups as well as pram, highchair, cot and toy basket for our very youngest guests.
 When the weather smiles, enjoy the private back garden with its picnic table and bbq.

 Royal Portrush golf course, beaches, shops, pubs and restaurants are under a mile away.
 Hiking trails and a riding school are on our doorstep, whilst world-class salmon fishing is just down the road at Bushmills, in sight of the famous whisky distillery.
 With secure parking for 2 cars, Copperpot Cottage is an ideal base for exploring the Giant's Causeway and postcard-pretty villages of the Causeway Coast.